ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     const {availabilityThreshold, defaultProvider, providers, defaultTtl} = configuration;
     let decision;

-    // Filter by availability threshold
+    // Filter by the availability threshold
     const availableProviders = providers.filter(
         (provider) => (req.location.country ?
             fetchCdnRumUptime(provider.name, 'country', req.location.country) :
             fetchCdnRumUptime(provider.name)) > availabilityThreshold);

-    // Get performance and apply paddings for available providers const providersPerformance = availableProviders.map(
+    // Get CDN performances and apply the paddings for the providers available const providersPerformance = availableProviders.map(
         (provider) => ({
             provider,
             performance: req.location.country ?
-                // Get performance for country if we know it fetchCdnRumPerformance(provider.name, 'country', req.location.country) + provider.padding :
+                // Get the performance for the country if we know it fetchCdnRumPerformance(provider.name, 'country', req.location.country) + provider.padding :
-                // Get global performance instead
-                fetchCdnRumPerformance(provider.name) + provider.padding
+                // If we don't know the country - we get the global performance instead fetchCdnRumPerformance(provider.name) + provider.padding
         })
     );

-    // If we have a providers to choose from - choose one with the best performance if (providersPerformance.length) {
+    // If we have a providers to choose from - choose the one with the best performance if (providersPerformance.length) {
         decision = getLowestByProperty(providersPerformance, 'performance').provider;
         res.setAddr(decision.cname);